Angie0304/Signal_Processing/analysis_and_filtering/low_pass_filter_discretization_matlab/README.md

 # Low-Pass Filter Discretization with Euler and Tustin Methods

-This project implements the discretization of a low-pass filter using MATLAB through Euler and Tustin methods.
+This module implements the discretization of a low-pass filter using MATLAB through Euler and Tustin methods.
 The resulting discrete-time models are analyzed to evaluate their behavior

 # Mdule Structure